403pagelabs/outbound-operator/README.md

 # Outbound Operator

-A WordPress plugin that monitors, logs, and manages all outbound HTTP requests from your WordPress site.
+A plugin that logs, blocks and rewrites outbound HTTP requests from your WordPress site.

 ## Features